Introduction

 Planting

-Seed is planted 0.25" to 0.5" deep in rows 18" to 24" apart aiming at a density of 15 to 30 plants per foot.
-Each seed ball contains 1 to 6 seeds, so thinning is required.
+Seed is planted 0.25-0.5" deep in rows 18-24" apart aiming at a density of 15-30 plants per foot.
+For most beet varieties (except monogerm varieties) each seed ball contains up to 6 seeds, so thinning is required.
 Both beets and chard may be transplanted for an earlier spring crop.

 Harvest and Storage

 Swiss chard: Chard does not bolt or go to seed as readily as spinach and, therefore, is a good summer substitute.
 Many successive harvests can be made from one planting.
-Chard is frost resistant and can be harvested well after the first killing frost.
-Once harvested, chard can be kept for 1 to 2 weeks at 32°F and 95 to 98% relative humidity.
+Chard is frost resistant and can be harvested well after the first frost.
+Once harvested, chard can be kept for 1-2 weeks at 32°F and 95-98% relative humidity.

-Beet: Bunched beets can be kept for 10 to 14 days at 32°F and 98% relative humidity.
-Topped beets can be stored for 3 to 6 months or more at 33 to 36°F and 98% relative humidity.
+Beet: Bunched beets can be kept for 10-14 days at 32°F and 98% relative humidity.
+Topped beets can be stored for 3-6 months or more at 33-36ºF and 98% relative humidity.